bitjson/op-pushstate/readme.md

-# OP_PUSHSTATE Draft Specification
+# OP_TX* Draft Specification

-OP_PUSHSTATE is a new opcode for the BCH virtual machine which provides direct access to elements of the virtual machine’s state during evaluation.
-A `template` describes the list and order of state elements according to the [State Item Identifiers](#state-item-identifiers) table.
-On evaluation, the value of the requested elements are concatenated and pushed to the stack.
+OP_TX* is a set of new opcodes for the BCH virtual machine which provides direct access to elements of the virtual machine’s state during evaluation.
+Each opcode puts a specific state element onto the stack (see [State item opcodes](#state-item-opcodes) for a full list).

+This set of opcodes serves as replacement for the previously proposed OP_PUSHSTATE.

 ## Deployment